How to support your spouse during surrogacy

 Having strong support is crucial for all surrogates, and this often starts with a surrogate’s partner or, if she is single, whoever will be her main supporter during a surrogacy journey (perhaps her best friend or her mum).
 While support from intended parents is key, they will not be there 24/7 and a surrogate also needs other support just for her, someone she can talk to, confide in or who can even offer physical comfort like a back rub.
 It is easy for a surrogate’s partner or main supporter to underestimate the importance and value of their committed support in the surrogacy process.
 In reality your role is absolutely essential.

-What am I expected to do as a partner or main supporter?
+What am I expected to do as a spouse, partner or main support of a surrogate?

-As a partner or main supporter, you will typically be involved with:
+As a spouse, partner or main supporter, you will typically be involved with:

 At Brilliant Beginnings, the involvement of a surrogate’s partner (or whoever else will be supporting her if she is single) is mandatory and starts right at the beginning of the surrogacy process.
 You will be part of the preparation process as well as the match with intended parents.
 We are here to support you as well as the surrogate, and we want to promote a strong and open relationship with you as part of an integrated team.